FREN 1003 - French IB: Beginners' French

 General Course Information

-Course Code FREN 1003 Course French IB: Beginners' French Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites FREN 1002 Course Description This course introduces students to the language and culture of contemporary France.
-In addition to intensive language training in the four basic skills - listening, speaking, reading and writing - various aspects of French society and culture will be introduced through audio and video extracts and short texts.
-The emphasis throughout will be on communicative skills, both oral and written.
+Course Code FREN 1003 Course French IB: Beginners' French Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Prerequisites FREN 1002 Course Description This course continues the intensive language training undertaken in French IA.

 Course Coordinator: Professor Natalie Edwards

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesCourse Learning Outcomes